Inverno Framework Web Application Security Guide

 This guide directly follows the Inverno Framework Full-Stack application Guide.
 In this guide you will secure the Inverno Ticket application that was created then.

-The objective is to protect the access to every services or resources exposed in the application by requiring an authentication.
+The objective is to protect the access to every service or resources exposed in the application by requiring an authentication.
 Since you clearly don't want to ask a user to manually enter credentials each time a service or a resource is accessed, authentication will be done in two steps: first a user will have to authenticate on a login page by providing proper credentials (username/password) submitted in a form to a login action which then returns a token to the client (Web browser) sent in every subsequent requests to the application.

 The login action will authenticate login credentials against a Redis user repository.
 A redis data store should already be configured in the Ticket application making things easier.